+Level: Poster Entomology 1: Grades 3-5 (BU-8440) Exhibit

-Level 1 (Grades 3-5) Exhibit a poster based on one of the following activities:
+Display a poster based on the following activities:

-- 1. Big Mouth Bugs Show the four (4) different mouth types that you studied.
-Create a chart listing the four mouth types, an insect with this mouth type, food they eat, and where these insects might be found. - 2.
-Fascinating!
-Show how insects see (compound eyes) and explain how they see colors. - 3.
-Pit Stop Make two pit traps and use them to collect insects.
+- Big Mouth Bugs -- Show the four (4) different mouth types that you studied.
+Create a chart listing the four mouth types, an insect with this mouth type, food they eat, and where these insects might be found. - FACETnating! -- Show how insects see (compound eyes) and explain how they see colors. - Pit Stop -- Make two pit traps and use them to collect insects.
 Exhibit your completed record sheet.
-You can use the format given for your data collections, or make your own.
-Include some of the insects, or pictures of your trap and insects collected. - 4.
-Buz-z-zing Around Present three to five ways that insects communicate.
-Include an insect, or picture of each insect that communicates in each of the ways you are describing. - 5.
-Ants and Uncles Compare insects with their non-insect relatives by completing the chart in your manual (copy or make your own).
-Include some of the insects and their non-insect relatives, or pictures of them, on your poster. - 6.
-Chirp, Chirp Watch and listen to the crickets for five minutes, three times a day, for three days.
+You can use the format given for your data collection, or make your own.
+Include some of the insects, or pictures of your trap and insects collected. - Buz-z-zing Around -- Present three to five ways that insects communicate.
+Include an insect, or picture of each insect that communicates in each of the ways you are describing. - Ants and Uncles -- Compare insects with their non-insect relatives by completing the chart in your book (copy or make your own).
+Include some of the insects and their non-insect relatives, or pictures of them, on your poster. - Chirp, Chirp Watch and listen to the crickets for five minutes, three times a day, for three days.
 Include day and night observations.
 Record what you see and hear.

+Level: Poster Entomology 2: Grades 6-8 (BU-8441) Exhibit

-Level 2 (Grades 6-8) Exhibit a poster based on one of the following activities:
+Display a poster based on the following activities:

 - Collecting Insects -- Use two of the insect collecting traps described in Activity 2 (Berlese Funnel, Indoor Insect Trap), Activity 3 (Modified Wilkinson Trap), Activity 4 (Fruit Bait), or Activity 5 (Light Attractor) to collect insects.
-Exhibit a picture of your traps and an Insect Collection Data Chart that gives the trap location (for example, in the basement or in the back yard), date collected, and insects collected. - 2.
-Spread Your Wings and Fly -- Make and use a spreading board.
-Exhibit two pictures of your spreading board and three butterflies or moths that you prepared using your board. - 3.
-Insect Experiments -- Complete one of the following activities: Activity 8 (Color My World), Activity 9 (Sowbug Investigations), or Activity 10 (Life's Stages).
+Exhibit a picture of your traps and an Insect Collection Data Chart that gives the trap location (for example, in the basement or in the back yard), date collected, and insects collected. - Spread Your Wings and Fly -- Make and use a spreading board.
+Exhibit two pictures of your spreading board and three butterflies or moths that you prepared using your board. - Insect Experiments -- Complete one of the following activities: Activity 8 (Color My World), Activity 9 (Sowbug Investigations), or Activity 10 (Life's Stages).
 Exhibit your data sheet and answers to the "Talk It Over" questions.
-For activities 8 and 9 include your hypothesis and a conclusive statement about your hypothesis (indicate if it was proved or disproved). - 4.
-Invasive Species Investigations -- Create an informational exhibit about one (Indiana) invasive insect.
-Include the information requested in the activity for this insect (first eight (8) questions on page 29). - 5.
-A Sticky Situation --Make and use sticky traps for four weeks as described in Activity 13.
-Exhibit your data sheet and the answers to "Talk It Over" questions. - 6.
-Footprint Clues -- Study the tracks of 3 different species of insect and one arthropod as described in Activity 14.
+For activities 8 and 9 include your hypothesis and a conclusive statement about your hypothesis (indicate if it was proved or disproved). - Invasive Species Investigations -- Create an informational exhibit about one (Indiana) invasive insect.
+Include the information requested in the activity for this insect (first eight (8) questions on page 29). - A Sticky Situation -- Make and use sticky traps for four weeks as described in Activity 13.
+Exhibit your data sheet and the answers to "Talk It Over" questions. - Footprint Clues -- Study the tracks of 3 different species of insect and one arthropod as described in Activity 14.
 Exhibit your data sheet and the answers to "Talk It Over" questions.

+Level: Poster Entomology 3: Grades 9-12 (BU-8442) Exhibit

-Level 3 (Grades 9-12) Exhibit a poster based on one of the following activities:
+Display a poster based on the following activities: